apiverve/dadjokes.NET-API/Readme.md

   "status": "ok",
   "error": null,
   "data": {
-    "joke": "What do you call a fish with no eyes?
-A fsh."
+    "joke": "Want to hear a joke about construction?
+I'm still working on it."
   },
   "code": 200
 }